MerlinR/Hexital/README.md

 # `Alpha Development`❗
 Note: Extremely early stages and likely change drastically, including core functionality and methods.
+Will leave Alpha into Beta when Candlestick re-painting framework is in and happy with user interaction convenience.

 # Hexital
 `Hexital` is a Python library implementing financial indicators for technical analysis.
 The distinctive feature of the library is its incremental computation of indicators which is designed to fit real-time applications or applications with iterative input in general.